prasann/blog-next-js/content/_posts/sample-post.md

 ---
 title: Logging in Golang projects
-subTitle: Writing a generic log layer log common log information.
-postDescription: A log abstraction in go-lang projects, that can then be used to log common information.
+description: A log abstraction in go-lang projects, that can then be used to log common information.
 This also hides the log library inclusion, making it easier to swap out the library for a different one.
 category: Go
 draft: false
 ---